Use your keyboard arrow keys to navigate

 Insights

-33% of respondents rated Melt Festival either 9 or 10, indicating they would be classified as Promoters.
-31% of respondents had passive results (7 or 8) and 46% would be considered detractors (scoring between 0-6).
+71% of respondents rated Melt Festival either 9 or 10 and are therefore classified as Promoters.
+13% of respondents gave a Passive response (7 or 8) and 16% would be considered Detractors (scoring between 0-6).

 A NPS that is positive (i.e. higher than zero) is felt to be good, and a NPS of 50+ is excellent.
-Melt Festival's NPS of -19 indicates that audiences have a low level of loyalty towards the festival and are less likely to promote it when speaking with others.
+Melt Festival's NPS of 55 indicates that audiences have a high level of loyalty towards the festival and are likely to promote it when speaking with others.

 Unsplash — Photo: Zuza Galczynska